smarthome-go/homescript/README.md

 # The Homescript DSL

-Homescript is a fast and custom DSL (domain-specific language) for the  [Smarthome server](https://github.com/MikMuellerDev/smarthome).
+Homescript is a fast and custom DSL (domain-specific language) for the  [Smarthome server](https://github.com/MikMuellerDev/smarthome) and the [Homescript CLI](https://github.com/MikMuellerDev/homescript-cli).
 It provides a scripting interface for Smarthome users in order to create customized routines and workflows.